Rudraprayag

-Rudraprayag is a town and a municipality in Rudraprayag district in the Indian state of Uttarakhand.
+Rudraprayag is a city and a municipality in Rudraprayag district in the Indian state of Uttarakhand.
 Rudraprayag is one of the Panch Prayag (five confluences) of Alaknanda River, the point of confluence of rivers Alaknanda and Mandakini.
-Kedarnath, a Hindu holy town is located 86 km from Rudraprayag.
-The man-eating Leopard of Rudraprayag hunted and written about by Jim Corbett dwelled here.
+Kedarnath, a Hindu holy city, is located 86 km from Rudraprayag.
+The man-eating leopard of Rudraprayag hunted and written about by Jim Corbett lived here.

 Geography

 Rudraprayag district is located at 30.28°N 78.98°E. It has an average elevation of 895 metres (2,936 feet).

 Many of the newer buildings and particularly the Sangam (confluence) area was severely damaged in the 2013 Uttarakhand floods.
-A footbridge over the Mandakini river, and also a road bridge 6 km downstream at Raitoli was washed away.
+A footbridge over the Mandakini river and a road bridge 6 km downstream at Raitoli was washed away.
 The layout of the Sangam has altered significantly.
 The road along the Mandakini valley, leading to Kedarnath, was damaged at many points.

 Demographics

-According to the 2011 census, the population of Rudraprayag is 9,313, of which 5,240 are males while 4,073 are females.
-Female Sex Ratio of Rudraprayag is 777 against a state average of 963.
-Moreover, the Child Sex Ratio in Rudraprayag is around 803 compared to the Uttarakhand state average of 890.
-The literacy rate of Rudraprayag city is 89.42% higher than the state average of 78.82%.
+According to the 2011 census, the population of Rudraprayag is 9,313, of which 5,240 are males while 4,073 are females. female sex ratio of Rudraprayag is 777 against a state average of 963.
+Moreover, the child sex ratio in Rudraprayag is around 803 compared to the Uttarakhand state average of 890.
+The literacy rate of Rudraprayag city is 89.42%, higher than the state average of 78.82%.
 In Rudraprayag, male literacy is around 93.43%, while the female literacy rate is 84.24%.

 Hinduism is practised by 95.16% of the total population and is the major religion of Rudraprayag.
 Islam is practiced by 4.37% of people and is the largest minority religion.
 Christianity is practised by 0.29%, Sikhism by 0.02%, and Buddhism by 0.01% of the people.
-Hindi and Sanskrit are the official languages of the state while Garhwali is the mother tongue of the majority.
+The majority of the people in Rudraprayag speak Garhwali.